Digital Nomad Guide to Siem Reap, Cambodia [2026 updated]

 - Located right in the city center

-- Big gym with cardio upstairs, machines + weights downstairs
+- Big gym with cardio upstairs, machines (there is a rower (upstairs) and AB bike, but of very bad quality) + weights downstairs

-- Crossfit-style zone with sled turf and pull-up bars
+- Crossfit-style rack with sled turf and pull-up bars

 - Changing rooms were a bit meh (not very clean)